PARKING PERMITS REQUIRED FOR ALL STUDENTS, FACULTY AND STAFF THIS FALL

-The Parking Services Office will not be physically staffed this fall, but our staff will be available to assist you during our normal office hours of 8 AM to 4 PM, Monday – Friday.
+The Parking Services Office will not be physically staffed this Spring, but our staff will be available to assist you during our normal office hours of 8 AM to 4 PM, Monday – Friday.
 Have a question?
 Contact us at 410-455-2551 or email@example.com.
 We will be providing information on our Facebook and Twitter pages.

 1. Are permits available for the Summer?

-A. We will not be issuing permits this Fall.
+A. We will not be issuing permits this Spring.
 We will announce policies regarding permits for the 2021-22 school year this summer.

 2. If we don’t have a permit, can we park anywhere?

 A. Faculty/Staff/Students will be permitted to park in any legal space on campus.
-We will only be enforcing posted signs and safety violations.
+However, we will only be enforcing posted signs (Handicapped, CD Parking, etc.) and safety violations.

 3. Can First-Year Residents park on campus?

 4. Do you have to pay-to-park in visitor parking lots?

-A. We will not be enforcing pay-to-park lots this Fall.
+A. We will not be enforcing pay-to-park lots this Spring.
 As a result, visitor spaces will simply be legal spaces, open to anyone.
-Please note, visitor’s must be approved to be on campus this Fall.
+Please note, visitor’s must be approved to be on campus this Spring.